A Neural Pre-Conditioning Active Learning Algorithm to Reduce Label Complexity: Conclusion

-Our CRC algorithm is developed under the assumption that a well-optimized network $f^{(\infty)}$ induced by the SSL objective is a good approximation of a model $f^*$ that generalizes well.
-Incorporating the interplay between AL and SSL seems promising in further reducing the sample complexity, designing either an SSL algorithm best fit for some fixed AL algorithm or a joint ASSL scheme.
-For example, CRC provides an estimate on the number of epochs required for convergence, and a learning rate schedule best fit for the estimated time horizon could be used \citep{learning_schedules}.
-As a preliminary demonstration, we show how well CRC's score reflects the time horizon til convergence in the Appendix.
+This work motivated downstream SSL performance as a benchmark to evaluate AL algorithms.
+We then described motivations recurrent in previous works and proposed an AL algorithm that addresses these concerns.
+The proposed NPC algorithm captures uncertainty through the model's gradients, operates in the batch-mode setting, and improves the landscape of downstream SSL through data acquisition as measured by properties related to generalization.
+Experiments re-evaluating state-of-the-art AL algorithms with respect to downstream SSL performance, which better measures label complexity, demonstrate that NPC outperforms other AL algorithms on most dataset sizes and tasks.

-CRC enjoys several properties that aren't present in other AL algorithms or is at least not obvious.
-First, CRC scores the value of labeling data over a combination of already-labeled data and candidate unlabeled data, explicitly consolidating existing labeled data.
-Moreover, CRC is a batch AL algorithm that provably selects distinct samples, a property which may be lost by other algorithms upon greedy approximations.
+NPC enjoys several properties that aren't present in other AL algorithms or is at least not obvious.
+First, NPC explicitly consolidates existing labeled data when measuring the value of labeling unlabeled candidates.
+Moreover, NPC is a batch AL algorithm that provably selects distinct samples.
 The proposed algorithm is also interesting in that it is a kernel-based sampling scheme.
-Kernels are excellent models of data distributions, and CRC's construction of a kernel using DL suggests a new direction for AL research.
+Kernels are excellent models of data distributions, and NPC's construction of a kernel using DL opens new venues for AL.

-The proposed CRC algorithm can be extended in several directions, applying generalization guarantees characterized by the NTK to an online (streaming) setting where unlabeled instances cannot be stored.
-Another exciting direction to pursue would be to use the True NTK \citep{exactComp,neuraltangents2020} to estimate the training dynamics once their performance attains that of finite-width networks.
-Lastly, AL algorithms could be combined into one AL algorithm to improve their marginal performances, similar to how FixMatch modifies a combination of several seminal SSL algorithms.